Update course on the management of hypertension and cardiovascular risk in primary health care (ENG) 2022

 Intended audience

 This course is intended for physicians, nurses, physicians and nursing assistants, pharmacists working at the primary health care level, interns, residents, and other specialists in training.
-In addition, teachers of health science programs, including medicine and nursing, are recommended to embed the course and make it available for their students or to incorporate it into their curriculum.
+In addition, teachers of health science programs, which include medicine and nursing, are recommended to embed the course and make it available for their students or to incorporate it into their curriculum.

 Course format